Small Batch Flourless Peanut Butter Cookies

 And just how delicious, you ask?
 Well, the result of these cookies is like a mix of peanut butter cookie and shortbread.
 They practically melt in your mouth.
 You can bake them for a minute longer if you prefer a crunchy cookie.
 Or remove them 1 or 2 minutes early for a softer cookie.
 I’m a right in the middle cookie lover and found 11 minutes to be ideal.

-Peanut Butter – I recommend creamy, processed peanut butter.
+- Peanut Butter – I recommend creamy, processed peanut butter like Jif or Skippy.
 And when I say processed, I mean not natural.
-Think of Jif, or even the store brand of creamy peanut butter

-Egg Yolk – This works as the binder for the cookies.
-And because this is a small batch of cookies, I would not use the whole egg.
-Too much liquid and the cookies may not turn out.
+- Egg Yolk – This works as the binder for the cookies.
+And because this is a small batch of cookies, we do not want the whole egg.

 - Baking Soda – This helps the formation of the cookies – they spread a little more.
 Though I have made them without the baking soda, and they turn out fine.